-Ruth Morgan provides technical program evaluation and research support for a number of U.S. Department of Agriculture’s Food and Nutrition Service studies, including the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) Vendor Risk Reduction Study; the 2015 National WIC Vendor Management Study and Electronic Benefit Transfer Option Study; the WIC Infant and Toddler Feeding Practices Study; the WIC Nutrition Services Administration Cost Study; the WIC Nutrition Education Evaluation; and the Models of Supplemental Nutrition Assistance Program (SNAP) Education and Evaluation, Waves I and II.
-Her work also focuses on evaluating SNAP nutrition education programs and social marketing campaigns for their effectiveness in reaching their target audience and improving diet-related behaviors.
+Ruth Morgan provided technical program evaluation and research support for a number of U.S. Department of Agriculture’s Food and Nutrition Service studies, including the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) Vendor Risk Reduction Study; the 2015 National WIC Vendor Management Study and Electronic Benefit Transfer Option Study; the WIC Infant and Toddler Feeding Practices Study; the WIC Nutrition Services Administration Cost Study; the WIC Nutrition Education Evaluation; and the Models of Supplemental Nutrition Assistance Program (SNAP) Education and Evaluation, Waves I and II.
+Her work focused on evaluating SNAP nutrition education programs and social marketing campaigns for their effectiveness in reaching their target audience and improving diet-related behaviors.

 Ms. Morgan holds a master’s in public health from Drexel University School of Public Health and a bachelor’s in biology and society from Cornell University.